Eibru/TableJS/README.md

 #### elementClassName
 The classname of the element
-Only used when type is either FIELDTYPES.BUTTON or FIELDTYPES.CHECKBOX
+Only used when type is either FIELDTYPE.BUTTON or FIELDTYPE.CHECKBOX
 <br/>

 #### colClick